Bambo-Rambo/TinyFinder/Notes.md

 # Consecutive cases

-For what described above, it's impossible for some specific consecutive combinations to occur.
+For what described in the beggining, it's impossible for some specific consecutive combinations to occur.
 For example in Poke Radar RNG, it's impossible to find 2 consecutive slot 12 indexes that also sync the nature.
-This happens because every time you come across a slot 12, it means that the rand value of the next index is always 99 no matter what, so no sync for the next index.
-As for the rest of the methods, here are some examples of specific index combinations:
+This happens because every time you come across a slot 12, it means that the rand value of the next index is always 99 no matter what, so no sync for that index.
+As for the rest of the methods, here are some examples:

 ### Normal Wid